netronDS/kinoskop/README.md

 # kinoskop
-full source code for desktop client
+full source code for desktop client (GUI for recomendations)